sniperkit/examplefasthttp/README.md

 # examplefasthttp

-A sample of the fast http server that accepts the json, and returns the result from the database in the format json.
+A sample of the fasthttp server with graceful shutdown, that accepts the json, and returns the result from the database in the format json.

 Run